Christian Bethancourt Player Props: Rays vs. Yankees

-On Monday, Christian Bethancourt (batting .125 in his past 10 games) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 7:05 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt (.160 slugging percentage in past 10 games, including zero home run), battle starter Carlos Rodon and the New York Yankees at Yankee Stadium, Tuesday at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Astros.
+He had a hitless performance in his previous game (0-for-3) against the Yankees.

 Christian Bethancourt Game Info & Props vs. the Yankees